devasthali-machine/ml-coursera/tensorflow/README.md

 - https://www.tensorflow.org/get_started/premade_estimators
 - answer to question: hidden_units

-In what situation do you have to delete the model directory before starting training?
+8) In what situation do you have to delete the model directory before starting training?

--If you have changed the model structure from the previous time, for example, you used a DNNRegressor with [64,32] last time and now you are using [32, 16]
+- If you have changed the model structure from the previous time, for example, you used a DNNRegressor with [64,32] last time and now you are using [32, 16]
 - The old checkpoints are no longer valid for your new model structure.
 So, you have to start afresh

-What is the difference between steps and max_steps?
+9) What is the difference between steps and max_steps in epochs?

 ```python
 def pandas_train_input_fn(df): # a Pandas dataframe